byterubpay/byterub-site/_posts/2017-09-16-logs-for-the-Community-meeting-held-on-2017-09-16.md

 **\<sgp>** The next meeting will two weeks from today on 30 September at 17:00 UTC.
 It will be the Saturday before the dev meetings.
 This meeting time seems to work out for most people.
 **\<sgp>** 9.
 Conclusion
 **\<parasew>** i will install pootle and report back
 **\<sgp>** That’s all!
-Thanks for attending this Monero Community meeting, and we hope to see you on /r/MoneroCommunity and monero-community.
+Thanks for attending this ByteRub Community meeting, and we hope to see you on /r/ByteRubCommunity and monero-community.
 Take care, and know that change starts with YOU.
 **\<sgp>** (side discussions can now continue, or if anyone has any open ideas to discuss)
-**\<hyc>** question - is bitcointalk Monero Support forum still supported? https://bitcointalk.org/index.php?topic=652305.0;topicseen
+**\<hyc>** question - is bitcointalk ByteRub Support forum still supported? https://bitcointalk.org/index.php?topic=652305.0;topicseen
 **\<erciccione>** thanks parasew, we can talk about it in monero-translations
 **\<parasew>** erciccione sure! i am just a bit sick so lets move it to the coming days :)
 **\<hyc>** it seems overall the community has shifted entirely to reddit.